Pranathi-T/Qlik-Smartbridge/README.md

 - **Dataset:** The synthetic airline data was obtained from Kaggle.
 - **Tool:** Qlik Sense was used for data visualization and analysis.

----

-Feel free to modify this template as needed to better fit your project.